Kaisbn/rjv/subjects/subject.rst

 Buildings
 ---------
-Like the agents, we will probably add some building during the project.

 Nexus
 ~~~~~
-This building allows you to spawn units and get a detailed report over you
+Part of your first unit, nexus allow you to spawn units and get a detailed
-current situation.
+report over you current situation.

 Opcodes available: